 Yet in public discourse this group of conscious vaccine decliners was almost entirely ignored.

-For example, to this author’s knowledge the Toronto Star and the Globe and Mail — Canada’s two largest newspapers —never published a single opinion article by somebody explaining their reasons for declining the Covid vaccines.
+For example, to this author’s knowledge neither the Toronto Star nor the Globe and Mail — Canada’s two largest newspapers —ever published any opinion article by somebody explaining their reasons for declining the Covid vaccines.
 This omission is all the more remarkable given the dozens of articles that those same newspapers did publish about the unvaccinated (and what to do with them).

-So Ontarian doctors could not publicly question whether it was wise for healthy 18 year-old males with prior infection to get vaccinated without risking an investigation by their college.
+So Ontarian doctors could not publicly question whether for example it was wise for healthy 18 year-old males with prior infection to get vaccinated, without thereby risking an investigation by their college.
 Nor could they speak freely if their patients asked them privately about the risk and benefits of getting vaccinated given that patient’s own personal health situation.

-The College of Physicians and Surgeons of Saskatchewan started an investigation into a doctor who had written an open letter in which he expressed his concerns that parents and children were not given sufficient information about the risks and benefits of the mRNA vaccines.
+The College of Physicians and Surgeons of Saskatchewan started an investigation into a doctor who had written an open letter in which he expressed his concerns that parents and children were not given sufficient information about the risks and benefits of the mRNA vaccines, especially concerning the well-documented risk of myocarditis.
 Here you can listen to the chilling meeting in which that doctor was fired by the University of Saskatchewan (starts at about 2h17m30s of the podcast).

-The lack of freedom for doctors to voice dissenting opinions and express concerns or ask questions contributed to the general impression that all doctors agree that everybody should get vaccinated, and that with very rare exceptions there are no good reasons not to get vaccinated.
+The lack of freedom for doctors to voice dissenting opinions, express concerns, ask questions or help patients to freely decline the vaccine that they do not want contributed to the general impression that all doctors agree that everybody should get vaccinated, and that with very rare exceptions there simply are no good reasons not to get vaccinated.

-So the basic idea in public discussion about vaccination remained that people who decline the vaccine do so only because they:
+So the basic idea in public discussion about vaccination remained that the vaccines are safe and effective, and that therefore people who decline the vaccine do so only because they: